secretstartups/handbook/content/handbook/product/ux/product-design/ux-roadmaps/ux-theme-workshops/index.md

 1. Change the color of the stickies to yellow following the key in FigJam.
 1. Select all of the issues and arrange them into a grid.
 1. Copy and paste SUS-Impacting issues and change their color to match the key in FigJam.
-1. Copy and paste UX Debt issues and change their color to match the key in FigJam.
+1. Copy and paste Deferred UX  issues and change their color to match the key in FigJam.
 1. Arrange these stickies into a grid and place them adjacent to the feature stickies.

 Next: Follow the links provided by the Design DRI for relevant insights and JTBD.

 1. Copy and paste each actionable insight issue title into a sticky note.
 Change their color to match the key in FigJam.
 1. Copy and paste each JTBD into a sticky note.
 Change their color to match the key in FigJam.
-1. Arrange these stickies into a grid and place them adjacent to the feature, sus-impacting, and UX debt stickies.
+1. Arrange these stickies into a grid and place them adjacent to the feature, sus-impacting, and Deferred UX stickies.

 *When complete, the FigJam should look like this:*